KIHestad/Ctrl-MC/README.md

 This project is in early stages, the idea is to:

-* Create an Arduino based motorcycle electronic unit for controlling electrical components for 'classic' (=older) motorcycles
+* Create an motorcycle control system based on microcontrollers and cabbus to simplify and improve the wiring harness with possibility to add modern features for 'classic' (=older) motorcycles
   * The main goal is to make a intuitive and reliable system for wiring up a morocycles lights and instruments
   * The project do not in the first phases aim to replace or modify the motorcycle engine ignition system, but maybe later?
-* Provide software and instructions free of charge
+* Provide software, schematics and instructions free of charge
 * Create a community for motorcycle- and Arduino enthusiasts that want to contribute
 * Make the solution universal and configurable, it should be suitable for as many motorcycle brands and models as possible